Litchfield Law School

 The Litchfield Law School was a law school in Litchfield, Connecticut, that operated from 1774 to 1833.
 Litchfield was the first independent law school established in America for reading law.
 Founded and led by lawyer Tapping Reeve, the proprietary school was unaffiliated with any college or university.
 While Litchfield was independent, a long-term debate resulted in the 1966 recognition of William & Mary Law School as the first law school to have been affiliated with a university.

-Reeve began teaching his first student in 1774 and was teaching by lecture by 1784.
-Reeve later became the Chief Justice of the Connecticut Supreme Court.
+Reeve began teaching his first student in 1774, and by 1784 was teaching by lecture.
+He later became the Chief Justice of the Connecticut Supreme Court.
 The school closed in 1833, having educated over 1,100 students, including Aaron Burr and John C. Calhoun.
 The law school, including Reeve's house, was declared a National Historic Landmark in 1965 as the Tapping Reeve House and Law School, which is owned and operated by the Litchfield Historical Society as a museum displaying life in a 19th-century period school.
 The Society also operates the Litchfield History Museum.

 Tapping Reeve

 Reeve was born on Long Island, New York, in 1744.
-He graduated from the College of New Jersey (Princeton University) in 1763, serving for seven years as a tutor at the Grammar School that was connected with the college.
+He graduated from the College of New Jersey (later Princeton University) in 1763, serving for seven years as a tutor at the Grammar School connected with the college.
 There he met the children of Aaron Burr Sr.—Aaron Burr (later Vice President of the United States) and Sally Burr, who were both his students.

-Tapping Reeve moved to Connecticut and studied law under Judge Jesse Root of Hartford, and was admitted to the bar in 1772.
+Tapping Reeve moved to Connecticut, studied law under Judge Jesse Root of Hartford, and was admitted to the bar in 1772.
 In the same year, he married Sally Burr.
 They then moved to Litchfield and Reeve started his own law practice.
 Tapping Reeve built his six-room Litchfield house in 1773 and settled in with his wife.
 In 1780 he added a downstairs wing for Sally, who found it difficult to climb stairs.